Papahana/PrivateVPN/README.rst

     scp -P <port> <user>@<domain>:/LocalUser.ovpn C:\Users\<user>\Desktop\LocalUser.ovpn

-To prevent data loggin from our VPN we need to change the setting **verb** from 3 to 0
+To prevent data logging from your VPN we need to change the setting **verb** from 3 to 0

 .. code-block:: bash